deepjavalibrary/djl-demo/docs/dataset_creation.md

 2. AbstractImageFolder - A dataset to load images from folder structures.
 3. ArrayDataSet - An array based extension of RandomAccessDataset.

-For reading the CSV file we implement a CSVDataset class that extends RandomAccessDataset.
+To read the CSV file, implement a CSVDataset class that extends RandomAccessDataset.
 The Dataset APIs follow the builder pattern.

-## CSVDataset
+## The CSVDataset

 The CSVDataset definition looks like the following.